Vikalp2502/Vikalp2502/README.md

 ## I'm a Data Scientist, Web Developer, and Student!
 - 🔭 I’m currently working on a Data Science or Machine Learning Projects!
 - 🌱 I’m currently learning everything 🤣
+- 📕 I'm writing blogs on medium for UX Planet.
 - 👯 I’m looking to collaborate with content creators
 - 🥅 2020 Goals: Doing more technical projects
 - ⚡ Fun fact: I love to draw sketches and painting